jes/drl2gcode/README.md

+This is forked from https://git.nexlab.net/machinery/drl2gcode

+It was originally created by Franco Lanza and is licensed under the GNU LGPL.

 ## installation:

 Just download the file and/or clone this git repository and give execution permissions to the grl2gcode.py python script.